 Community association manager

-A community association manager is hired by an HOA board of directors to manage the community’s day-to-day operations, to facilitate communication with residents and oversee property maintenance.
-A community association manager is very similar to an onsite manager in that they’re responsible for collecting monthly assessments, preparing the association’s budget and financial statements, facilitating complaint resolution, and negotiating with contractors.
+A community association manager is hired by an HOA to manage the community’s day-to-day operations, to facilitate communication with residents and oversee property maintenance.
+A community association manager is very similar to an onsite or general property manager in that they’re responsible for collecting monthly assessments, preparing the association’s budget and financial statements, facilitating complaint resolution, and negotiating with contractors.

 It’s imperative for a community association manager to be well-versed in local, federal and state regulations in order to ensure that the community operates in a way that complies with said regulations.

-Note that certain associations are so large that they have thousands of homes or units, which is why they require onsite managers and support staff.
-The community manager is also tasked with the responsibility to maintain the community’s administration.
-This includes overseeing access to communal areas such as the community pool and gym, golf courses, parking areas, and landscaping.
+The community manager is also tasked with the responsibility to maintain the community’s shared spaces.
+This includes overseeing access to communal areas such as the community pool and gym, golf courses, parking areas, and green space.

 Most property managers work from a physical office and use that as their administrative base.
-But, this doesn’t mean that you’re limited to work from an office for your entire career.
-It depends on the type of manager you choose to become.
-For example, an onsite manager spends most of their time working outside of their office, liaising with maintenance staff, showing apartments or investigating tenant disputes.
+But this doesn’t mean that you’ll be stuck in an office for your entire career; it depends on the type of manager you choose to become.
+For example, an onsite manager spends much of their time working outside of their office, liaising with maintenance staff, showing apartments or investigating resident disputes.

-Similarly, a real estate manager spends most of their time on the road looking for new opportunities.
+Similarly, a real estate manager is always in different neighborhoods looking for new opportunities.
 On the other hand, general property managers must communicate with residents and the HOA board on a regular basis.
 Since they’re responsible for preparing the annual tax and financial reports, they have to put in overtime during tax season and before annual general meetings.